-- (a) The following survey marks and points must be given a unique name: - (i) a new PRM, new witness mark or new non-boundary survey point, and - (ii) a renewed, reinstated or disturbed PRM, witness mark, or non-boundary mark. - (b) The unique name in (a) must consist of the following components in this order: - (i) an abbreviation that describes the physical mark type, where applicable, - (ii) a unique alpha-numeric identifier, and - (iii) the CSD type and number. - (c) An undisturbed old mark with a unique name must retain that name.
+- (i) a new PRM, new witness mark or new non-boundary survey point, and - (ii) a renewed, reinstated or disturbed PRM, witness mark, or non-boundary mark. - (b) The unique name in (a) must consist of the following components in this order: - (i) an abbreviation that describes the physical mark type, where applicable, - (ii) a unique alpha-numeric identifier, and - (iii) the CSD type and number. - (c) An undisturbed old mark with a unique name must retain that name.

-7.6 Disturbed mark to be treated as new
+7.6 Disturbed mark to be treated as new13